DukeOfAltamonte/OBSTimeDDisplayPlugin/README.md

-# OBSTimeDisplayPlugin
+# OBSTimeDDisplayPlugin
-A JavaScript plugin to display current time and date
+A JavaScript plugin to display current time and date (yes the double Ds in the name are on purpose, it's a thing for my programs)

 Displays current time and date in a 12 hour format with month spelled out and date with st/nd/rd/th format as per example: